adamewing/tldr/README.md

 # Installation

-teONT requires python > 3.6 and has the following dependencies:
+TLDR requires python > 3.6 and has the following dependencies:

 ## HTSLIB / SAMtools
 Easiest method is via conda: